ArneCL/BlogPosts/elm-lang-basic-native-module.md

 It takes in a single variable and returns `_elm_lang$core$Native_Scheduler`, which relates to a javascript file you can find in your packages directory.
 We call `nativeBinding` function and pass in a function that takes a callback as a parameter.

-Within that function, we use the callback, again using the scheduler, but this time call `succeed`, which the parameter plus one.
-This will finally relate to the `GoodNative` type in your elm code, with the attached integer variable.
+Within that function, we use the callback, again using the scheduler, but this time call `succeed`, with the parameter plus one.
+This will finally relate to the `GoodNative Int` type in your Elm code, with the attached integer variable.

-In the same way, you could also use `_elm_lang$core$Native_Scheduler.fail(someValue)` which would then invoke `BadNative`
+In the same way, you could also use `_elm_lang$core$Native_Scheduler.fail(someValue)` which would then invoke `BadNative Int`